zhpinkman/armed-bandit/results/waiting-monetary-value-prospect-theory/README.md

 |:--:|
 |*The actual rewards corresponded to each action*|

 As you can see in the figure, the reward meets its climax in the point of 10 means that waiting 10 minutes would be the best action that our agent can consider.
-That is reasonable on this ground that the monetary value would outweigh the situation in which the agent would get to its class sooner.
+That is reasonable on this ground that the monetary value would outweigh the situation reward in which the agent would get to its class sooner.
 Moreover, you can notice that waiting zero time and get to the class ASAP, too, is actually a reasonable choice for agent.
 That is because the designed reward function put a lot of value in getting to the class sooner, but not as much as saving money. __Getting to the class later and missing the class would not be a considerable choice for agent as you can see in the figure as a result of penelizing the agent for missing the class.__

 ---